-Non-custodial wallets are a very popular way to store your cryptocurrencies.
-This is mostly because they let you retain full custody and control over your assets.
-They also provide an avenue to interact with decentralized applications (dApps) in order to participate in decentralized finance (DeFi).
+Non-custodial wallets are a popular way to store your cryptocurrencies.
+Why?
+Because they let you retain full custody and control over your assets.
+They also provide a way to interact with decentralized applications (dApps) to participate in decentralized finance (DeFi).

 All that is possible because the wallet’s creators don’t store your private keys for you.
 That duty is left to you, the wallet owner.
 You’re the one responsible for securing your private keys.
 The wallet also gives you a 12, 18, or 24-word phrase known as the seed phrase as part of this arrangement.

-This turned the term ‘private keys’ into a common way to refer to seed phrases in the crypto community.
+The popularized the term “private keys” as a common way to refer to seed phrases in the crypto community.
 But are these two really the same?
-This guide takes a deeper look.
+Keep reading for the full breakdown.

 What Is a Seed Phrase?